 And what if you don’t feel like exercising?
 Well, the sign is clear, you just want to avoid the pain of going through the hard work.

-This explains why most people are not successful because they don’t know how to govern the pain and pleasure in their lives.
+This is why most people fail to create the results they desire in life because they don’t know how to govern the pain and pleasure.

 For instance, people choose to watch YouTube rather than reading a book because watching YouTube videos are fun.